hoangngxn/PBL3/api-docs.md

 - **Response (200 OK)**: Empty response
 - **Error Responses**:
   - `403 Forbidden`: If user is not an admin
-  - `404 Not Found`: If user with the specified ID doesn't exist

 ### Get All Posts (Admin)
 - **Route**: `GET /api/admin/posts`